Our Practice

 Kannon-gyō (Avalokiteśvara Sūtra)

-The Lotus Sūtra is one of the most influential Mahāyāna sūtras.
-Its 25th chapter - Kannon-gyō in Japanese (Avalokiteśvara Sūtra) - is revered.
+The Lotus Sutra is one of the most influential Mahāyāna sūtras and its 25th chapter - Kannon-gyō is widely revered.

-Dōgen was deeply influenced by the Lotus Sūtra and quoted it extensively throughout his writings.
-In this lecture series, Rev. Koyama will refer to commentaries by Sawaki Rōshi, Uchiyama Rōshi, and others to explain how Dōgen understood this sūtra and why he cherished it.
+Dōgen was deeply influenced by this sūtra and quoted it throughout his writings.
+In this lecture series, Rev. Koyama refers to commentaries by Sawaki Rōshi, Uchiyama Rōshi, and others to explain how Dōgen understood this sūtra and why he cherished it.

 March 4, 11, 18, 25